In this section:

 If you attend a college or university that is not listed in one of the above guides, please contact the Office of Admissions for individual assistance in determining how your coursework will transfer to fulfill these requirements.

-For information about courses offered at the University of Minnesota-Twin Cities that have been approved to fulfill Liberal Education requirements, along with a complete listing of these courses, visit the OneStop link Liberal Education Requirement.
+For information about courses offered at the University of Minnesota Twin Cities that have been approved to fulfill Liberal Education requirements, along with a complete listing of these courses, visit the OneStop link Liberal Education Requirement.
+The Twin Cities campus undergraduate catalog provides a complete listing of all courses, and details which requirements are met by each course.
+The class schedule for each academic term also includes information about which requirements are fulfilled by each scheduled course.

 We also offer the Transfer Liberal Education Worksheet, which is designed as a helpful checklist for students and their advisers who want to determine how community college courses will transfer to satisfy U of M-TC Liberal Education and graduation requirements.

 To simplify the transfer process, the University of Minnesota, Minnesota state universities, and Minnesota community colleges have developed a Minnesota Transfer Curriculum (MnTC).
-If you complete the MnTC at a participating school and then transfer to the University of Minnesota-Twin Cities, you have completed the core, theme, and first-year writing portion of the University's liberal education requirements (you may still need to complete the writing intensive portion of the writing skills requirement.)
+If you complete the MnTC (either within or separate from an Associate in Arts [A.A.] degree) at a participating school and then transfer to the University of Minnesota Twin Cities, you have completed the core, theme, and first-year writing portion of the University's liberal education requirements (you may still need to complete the writing intensive portion of the writing skills requirement.)
 Such completion must be noted on the official transcript from your school.

 There are several ways to receive academic credit for non-collegiate learning experiences.
 You may receive credit by earning satisfactory scores on one of the standardized national exams such as: the Advanced Placement (AP) program, the International Baccalaureate (IB) program, or the College Level Examination Program (CLEP).
-If you were in the armed services and received training or attended school, you will receive credit only if the courses taught in the school you attended are similar in level and content to courses we offer on the Twin Cities campus.
+If you served in the armed services and received training or attended school during your term of service, you will receive credit only if the courses taught in the school you attended are similar in level and content to courses we offer on the Twin Cities campus.

 The University offers proficiency examinations and special examinations for credit at the discretion of academic departments.
 If you feel that your knowledge of a subject is equal to that required to complete a course on the Twin Cities campus, you may request to take a department exam for credit (often referred to as "credit by special examination") after you enroll.
 If you pass the exam at a satisfactory level, you will receive credit for the University course.